Managing Your Plaque Psoriasis

 Genes May Play a Role

-While the cause of psoriasis is unknown, it is thought that genetics play a role, and if one parent has psoriasis then the child has a 10% chance to develop psoriasis.
-Also, at least 10% of the general population has one or more genes that predisposes them to psoriasis.
-Not everyone who inherits these genes will go on to develop psoriasis, however.
-Researchers believe that for people to develop or experience flare-ups of their psoriasis, they must also be exposed to specific external factors, or “triggers,” for the condition.
+While the cause of psoriasis is unknown, it is thought that genetics play a role, with 40% of individuals with psoriasis having a family history with the disease.
+However, researchers believe that for people to develop their psoriasis, they must possess genetic factors and be exposed to external factors, or risk factors, for the condition.

 How is Psoriasis Treated?

-Depending on the severity and location of psoriasis, doctors often start patients on non-systemic treatments (those that work directly on the skin vs. inside the body) such as topical creams and lotions, or phototherapy.
-If the severity of the psoriasis is moderate to severe or involves hard to treat areas (such as the scalp, nails, and genital area), an oral or injected biologic may be prescribed.
+Depending on the severity and/or location of psoriasis, non-systemic treatments (those that work directly on the skin vs inside the body) such as topical treatments or phototherapy may be used.
+For more severe cases, or cases where non-systemic treatments aren’t as effective, systemic therapies may be prescribed.

-CIMZIA (certolizumab pegol), as a biologic for psoriasis, works inside the body, and may help people achieve or regain results when other treatment options haven’t worked.
+CIMZIA (certolizumab pegol), as a biologic for psoriasis, may help people achieve or regain results when other treatment options haven’t worked.
 Ask your dermatologist how CIMZIA may work for you.

 Manage Your Psoriasis With Confidence